Welcome to today's edition of the Rush 24-7 podcast.

 This is just the most extreme.

-The Republicans used to provide an alternative, they don't.
+The Republicans used to provide an alternative.

-So I'm going to spend some more time on this today.
+Time to get back to that, so I'm going to spend some more time on this today.

 We're back.

-Rush Limbaugh, America's truth detector, real anchor man, doctor of democracy, general all-around good guy, harmless, lovable, little fuzzball.
+Rush Limbaugh, America's truth detector, real anchorman, doctor of democracy, general all-around good guy, harmless, lovable, little fuzzball.

 Joe, welcome back to the program.